 5. Determining the performance baselines

-Establishing performance baselines is an indispensable step in migrating to the cloud.
+Establishing performance baselines is an indispensable step in migrating to the Cloud.
 It will help business owners and IT professionals understand what they should expect from the new systems and what needs to be done for them to be up and running as soon as possible.
-It defines the computing power, storage space, network bandwidth, etc. Baselines also help organizations determine the migration status and check the performance of how the migration is performing.
-Setting a baseline metric for each KPI helps determine how long must the organization collect data to check the performance.
-Choosing a longer period may be time consuming, however it provides the exact representative data required.
+It defines the computing power, storage space, network bandwidth, etc. Baselines also help organizations determine the migration status and check how the migration is performing.
+Setting a baseline metric for each KPI helps determine how long the organization must collect data to check the performance.
+Choosing a more extended period may be time-consuming.
+However, it provides the exact representative data required.

 6. Lining up migration components

-It is important to understand what elements should be prioritized when migrating to the cloud.
-Identify business priorities and how you will use the cloud.
-Also, consider your company’s goals for moving to the cloud.
+Understanding what elements should be prioritized when migrating to the Cloud is essential.
+Identify business priorities and how you will use the Cloud.
+Also, consider your company \’s goals for moving to the Cloud.
 It will help determine which components you need to prioritize.
-A cloud service provider may help you by mapping out a plan to migrate to cloud based on complexities: small, medium, and large.
+A cloud service provider may help you by mapping out a plan to migrate to Cloud based on small, medium, and immense complexities.

 7. Performing the refactoring

 Cloud migration is a process that should be done with caution.
-It can be difficult to migrate your codebase to the cloud, especially if you have a lot of legacy code.
-Refactoring is changing the internal structure or organization of a software system to improve its design or make it easier to maintain and extend.
-But performing the refactoring is essential to makes your organization become cloud ready and handle all migration successfully.
+It can be difficult to migrate your codebase to the Cloud, especially if you have a lot of legacy code.
+Refactoring is changing a software system’s internal structure or organization to improve its design or make it easier to maintain and extend.
+But refactoring is essential to make your organization become Cloud ready and handle all migration successfully.

 8. Implementing data-migration plan

 Create a data-migration plan and ensure that all the information is backed up.
-Define and assess how your company can benefit from the move to the cloud, what data you will need, how you will store it, and what security measures you will need.
-The best way is to use a cloud-migration service provider who can be involved right from the data-migration planning to the execution.
+Define and assess how your company can benefit from the move to the Cloud, what data you need, how you will store it, and what security measures you need.
+The best way is to use a cloud-migration service provider who can be involved in data migration planning to execution.

-The cloud system increases speed and flexibility, lowers costs, and reduces the risk.
-Data centers are becoming obsolete with cloud migration, and companies can now access their data from any device.
-It helps to switch over production from the old data centers to new ones.
-Cloud migration provides the company with a more flexible and cost-effective way to manage their production with resource optimization.
+The cloud system increases speed and flexibility, lowers costs, and reduces risk.
+Data centres are becoming obsolete with cloud migration; companies can now access their data from any device.
+It helps to switch over production from the old data centres to new ones.
+Cloud migration provides the company with a more flexible and cost-effective way to manage its production with resource optimization.

-Rapyder, is one of the leading AWS Cloud Service Provider known to help thousands of organizations move to cloud seamlessly across the cloud.
-Get in touch with our Cloud experts today and migrate to faster ways of managing business through Cloud.
+Rapyder is one of the leading AWS Cloud Service Providers known to help thousands of organizations move to the Cloud seamlessly across the Cloud.
+Get in touch with our Cloud experts today and migrate to faster ways of managing the business through the Cloud.